-We’ve arrived at my personal favorite of the many Puerto Vallarta areas – 5 de Diciembre.
+We’ve arrived at my favorite of the many Puerto Vallarta areas – 5 de Diciembre.

 If you were wondering, December 5th is an important day in the city’s history.
 It’s basically the day PV traces its roots back to in 1929.

 Also known as 5D, this is one of the best areas to live in Puerto Vallarta for expats and digital nomads.
-It’s between the Hotel Zone and Centro, so it’s a super convenient base for getting around the city quickly.
+It’s between the Hotel Zone and Centro, so it’s a convenient base for quickly getting around the city.

-People love hanging out on the Beach of Shrimps (Playa Camarones) here, and there are plenty of them to eat as well.
-In fact, this neighborhood has a great seafood market and some of the best restaurants and taco trucks in the city.
+People love hanging out on the Beach of Shrimps (Playa Camarones) here, and there are plenty of them to eat.
+In fact, this neighborhood has a great seafood market and some of the best seafood restaurants and taco trucks in the city.

-We lived in 5D for six months at a time three years in a row, so this area will always have a special place in my heart.
-It’s a fantastic neighborhood to stay in Puerto Vallarta, whether you’re here for a week or a year.
+We lived in 5D for six months, three years in a row, so this area will always have a special place in my heart.
+Whether you’re here for a week or a year, it’s a fantastic neighborhood to stay in Puerto Vallarta.

 This neighborhood is also home to the main square and the Church of Our Lady of Guadalupe – the symbol of Puerto Vallarta.
 It’s a cultural and commerce hub with many shops, art galleries, cafes, restaurants, and bars.

-With buses rumbling up the streets and people living in closed quarters, this definitely isn’t the place for you if peace and quiet are what you’re looking for.
+With buses rumbling up the streets and people living in closed quarters, this definitely isn’t the place to stay if peace and quiet are what you’re looking for.